KILTprotocol/sdk-js/packages/credentials/README.md

 ![Lint and Test](https://github.com/KILTprotocol/sdk-js/workflows/Lint%20and%20Test/badge.svg)

-# KILT Core
+# KILT Credentials

 This package provides the KILT credential core features and objects to make claims, build credentials and make attestations.
-It also includes ctypes, quotes, delegations and balance utilities.
+It also includes ctypes and delegations utilities.

 For more information, please visit our [official SDK documentation](https://docs.kilt.io/docs/sdk/introduction).